 In some rare cases, the breaches are created intentionally, primarily to use them for the developer’s needs.
 Such a breach is rare, and its presence is usually pretty hard to detect.
 However, the scandal explodes exponentially as it is uncovered.
 While common vulnerabilities are not so critical for the company's reputation, , intentional ones are like a nuke for the company’s reputation.

 - Adobe Premiere

 Examples of zero-day exploits

 The cybersecurity world witnessed numerous examples of zero-day exploits.
-Some of them were successfully used by cybercriminals, but most of them were detected and fixed before the crooks did it.
+Some of them were successfully used by cybercriminals, but most were detected and fixed before the crooks did it.
 Let’s check the most notorious cases.

 - Log4 Shell.
 An infamous vulnerability that popped out at the edge of 2022, and was successfully used by cybercriminals in various attacks.
 The vulnerability in the logging mechanism allowed the attacker to force the server to execute the malicious code while reading the logs.
 Crooks were able to put that code into the logs while interacting with Java-based applications.
 Even though the initial vulnerability - CVE-2021-44228 - was fixed with an instant patch, the other one appeared in that patch - CVE-2021-45046.
-This vulnerability already led hundreds of companies to money losses, and will likely circulate for several years.
-Yet it absolutely deserves the CVSS ratio of 10/10.
+This vulnerability has already led hundreds of companies to money losses and will likely circulate for several years.
+Yet it deserves the CVSS ratio of 10/10.